jewel109/jewel109/README.md

 -->
 Software Engineer with the focus on backend and distributed system .

-Primary tech stack includes nodejs, docker, postgresql,mongodb, typescript, linux.
+Primary tech stack includes `nodejs docker postgresql mongodb typescript linux`.
 But like to work with different technologies based on necessity.
 Like to explore tech and so I've worked with many other technologies a little including python, rust , go , c++, lua,c etc.

 Interested in Microservices , Event Driven Architecture, Test Driven Development, Domen Driven Design, Cloud Computing , Distributed System, CQRS etc.